sylhare/Minesweeper/README.md

 - [ ] Reduce cyclomatic complexity
 - [ ] Have a saving feature (using cookies?)
 - [ ] Clean up of V2 code
+- [ ] Refactoring the project folder's structure

 ### More information on the project